 Born Outside of the United States

 In certain circumstances, persons born abroad may acquire US citizenship at birth through their parents.
-Generally, they must meeting the following requirements:
+Generally, they must meet the following requirements:

 - At least one parent is a US citizen; and

-- The parent has been physically present for a certain amount of time prior to the birth (5 years if only one parent was a US citizen at the time of birth; 1 year if both parents were US citizens).
+- The parent has been physically present in the US for a certain amount of time prior to the birth (5 years if only one parent was a US citizen at the time of birth; 1 year if both parents were US citizens).